SloughJE/js-blog/_posts/2024-05-18-chirpy-install.md

 ### Step 3: Configure GitHub Pages
 Depending on your previous setup, you may or may not need to do this.

-Ensure GitHub Pages is configured to build from the root directory or the `gh-pages` branch, depending on your setup.
-This should happen automatically but it may have been changed from the previous website deployment.
-Go to your website repo, click on `Settings`, then `Pages` on the left.
-It will probably be set to `deploy from a branch`.
-I just leave it on the default `gh-pages` branch.
+Ensure GitHub Pages is configured to build from "GitHub Actions" for the deployment.
+This should happen automatically if your workflow file is correctly set up, but it's good to verify this setting to prevent any issues.

+1. Go to your repository on GitHub and click on `Settings`.
+2. On the left sidebar, click on `Pages`.
+3. In the "Source" section, select "GitHub Actions".
+4. Save the changes if necessary.

 ### Step 4: Access Your Blog
 Push all your changes to your main repo.